j4y/developerportal/pages/overview/metrics.md

 ## Appearance

-As well, our SDKs also provide the following appearance metrics:
+Our SDKs also provide the following appearance metrics:

 <strong>Gender</strong>
 Identification of gender as <em>Male</em>, <em>Female</em>, or <em>Unknown</em>.